 OBSS_PD-based spatial reuse operation

-General
+OBSS_PD-based spatial reuse operation comprises two types of operation.
+The first type is defined in 27.9.2.1 (General operation with Non-SRG OBSS_PD level), and allows a STA, under specific conditions, to ignore an inter-BSS PPDU using a Non-SRG OBSS_PD level.
+The second type is defined in 27.9.2.2 (General operation with SRG OBSS_PD level) and allows a STA, under specific conditions, to ignore inter-BSS PPDUs that are identified as being SRG PPDUs, using an SRG OBSS_PD level.
+Within a single Beacon interval of the BSS with which the STA is associated, a STA may operate using one of the two modes or neither mode, or both modes simultaneously.

+General operation with Non-SRG OBSS_PD level

-If the PHY of a STA issues a PHY-CCA.indication with a value equal to BUSY followed by an RXSTART.indication due to a PPDU reception then the STA’s MAC sublayer may a) issue a PHY-CCARESET.request primitive before the end of the PPDU(#9728) and b) not update its NAV timers based on frames carried in the PPDU if all the following conditions are met:
+If the PHY of a STA issues a PHY-CCA.indication with a value equal to BUSY followed by a PHY-RXSTART.indication due to a PPDU reception then the STA’s MAC sublayer may a) issue a PHY-CCARESET.request primitive before the end of the PPDU(#9728) and not update its basic NAV timer based on the PPDU or may b) not update its basic NAV timer based on the PPDU if all the following conditions are met: (#13062)

-The STA has not set the TXVECTOR parameter SPATIAL_REUSE to the value SRP_and_NON_SRG_OBSS_PD_PROHIBITED in any HE PPDU it has transmitted in the current beacon period(#6768).
+The STA has not set the TXVECTOR parameter SPATIAL_REUSE to the value SRP_AND_NON_SRG_OBSS_PD_PROHIBITED in any HE PPDU it has transmitted in the current beacon period(#6768).

+The most recently received Spatial Reuse Parameter Set element from its associated AP had the Non-SRG OBSS_PD SR Disallowed subfield equal to 0 or the STA is an AP and its most recently transmitted Spatial Reuse Parameter Set element had the Non-SRG OBSS_PD SR Disallowed subfield equal to 0. (#12429)

-The received PPDU is an inter-BSS PPDU (see 27.2.2 (Intra-BSS and inter-BSS frame determination)) and the received PPDU is not a non-HT PPDU carrying a response frame (Ack, BlockAck or CTS frame), or the received PPDU contains a CTS and a PHY-CCA.indication transition from BUSY to IDLE occurred within the PIFS time immediately preceding the received CTS and that transition corresponded to the end of an inter-BSS PPDU that contained an RTS that was ignored following this procedure.(#9728)
+The received PPDU is an inter-BSS PPDU (see 27.2.2 (Intra-BSS and inter-BSS frame determination)) and the received PPDU is not a non-HT PPDU carrying a response frame (Ack, BlockAck or CTS frame), or the received PPDU contains a CTS and a PHY-CCA.indication transition from BUSY to IDLE occurred within the PIFS time immediately preceding the received CTS and that transition corresponded to the end of an inter-BSS PPDU that contained an RTS that was ignored following this procedure.(#9728). (#13929)

 The SPATIAL_REUSE subfield in the HE-SIG-A (if present) of the received PPDU is not set to SRP_ AND_NON_SRG_OBSS_PD_PROHIBITED(#6768).

-The RXVECTOR parameter RSSI_LEGACY in the PHY-RXSTART.indication primitive, which defines the received power level measured from the legacy portion of the PPDU, is below the Non-SRG OBSS_PD level (defined in 27.9.2.2 (Adjustment of OBSS_PD and transmit power)).(#9728)
+The received signal strength level, which is measured from the L-STF, L-LTF or L-SIG of the PPDU and which is used to determine PHY-CCA.indication, (#12716) is below the Non-SRG OBSS_PD level.
+The Non-SRG OBSS_PD level is defined in 27.9.2.2 (Adjustment of OBSS_PD and transmit power).
+If the STA has dot11HESRPOptionImplemented set to true, it also follows the rules defined in 27.9.4 (Interaction of OBSS_PD and SRP-based spatial reuse) to determine Non-SRG OBSS_PD level(#9728). (#12188)

 The PPDU is not one of the following: